Counterfeit Pills. Real Consequences.

 Results

-• 3x Shorty Impact Award Winner, recognized alongside campaigns from MTV and UNICEF.
+The work was also recognized with three Shorty Impact Awards, alongside campaigns from MTV and UNICEF.

 Why it Worked